 Since the U.S., Mexico, and Canada agreed upon the new USMCA economic treaty in early 2020, NAFTA has been in the news again.
-USMCA, in effect, replaces the former trade agreement, which has transformed the economies of the three countries in the past two and a half decades.
+USMCA, in effect, replaces the former international trade agreement, which has transformed the economies of the three countries in the past two and a half decades.

 This guide explains the ways NAFTA has elevated Mexico’s economy, giving a clearer idea of the factors that will continue to drive North America’s economic growth in 2020 and beyond.